keystonejs/keystone/packages/auth-passport/README.md

     // strategy constructor below
     googleId: { type: Text },
   },
-});

-const googleStrategy = keystone.createAuthStrategy({
+  authStrategies: {
+    google: {
       type: GoogleAuthStrategy,
-  list: 'User',
-  config: {
       idField: 'googleId',
       appId: '<Your Google App Id>',
       appSecret: '<Your Google App Secret>',
       loginPath: '/auth/google',
       callbackPath: '/auth/google/callback',

       // Once a user is found/created and successfully matched to the
       // googleId, they are authenticated, and the token is returned here.
       // NOTE: By default Keystone sets a `keystone.sid` which authenticates the
       // user for the API domain.
 If you want to authenticate via another domain,
       // you must pass the `token` as a Bearer Token to GraphQL requests.
       onAuthenticated: ({ token, item, isNewItem }, req, res) => {
         console.log(token);
         res.redirect('/');
       },

       // If there was an error during any of the authentication flow, this
       // callback is executed
       onError: (error, req, res) => {
         console.error(error);
         res.redirect('/?error=Uh-oh');
+      },
     },
   },
 });